google/applied-machine-learning-intensive/v2/06_other_models/00_decision_trees_and_random_forests/slides.md

 <!--
 While we are on the topic of ensemble learning techniques, let's take a moment to talk about another popular technique: boosting.
-Boosting is a technique of training a model, determining which types of predictions it performed poorly on, and then training a subsequent model to focus more on the predictions that the model before it got wrong.
+Boosting is a technique of first training a model, then determining which types of predictions it performed poorly on, and then training a subsequent model to focus more on the predictions that the model before it got wrong.
 You can think of it as an assembly line where each worker has a specialty.